shaurya-io/RobotaPsyche/March 29/readme.md

 2. Will the power-balance between humans and robots change given the pace at which technology develops?
 [Musk with Joe Rogan]

 3. How relevant is the ability to suffer and derive pleasure - in determining the 'rights' ascribed to robots?
+[Anki Vector]

 4. There is a possibility that multiple frontrunners in AI technology may emerge based on slightly differing approaches - similar to Siri vs Alexa, Android vs iOS, and so on.
 How does this impact the determination of rights for robots - assuming slight differences in sentient ability?